If you are a large company, you can afford a floor of lawyers who will

 Over the years, a system has developed so that the littlest of little guys

 can get top flight representation.
-The name is called a "contingency
+This system is called a "contingency

 fee" agreement.
 Basically, the lawyer isn't paid up front; he